-3.2 Students in Ollie’s class feel socially safe.
-That is, Ollie promotes cooperation and support between students and he’ll step in if he thinks a student is being picked on by other students.
+3.2 Students in this teacher’s class feel socially safe.
+That is, this teacher promotes cooperation and support between students.

-3.4 Ollie cares about every student in his class.
+3.4 This teacher cares about every student in their class

-3.5 Ollie has high expectations of us and what we can achieve.
+3.5 This teacher has high expectations of us and what we can achieve.

 |4.
 Classroom management (Moderate evidence of impact on student outcomes)